 3. Nonsingularity of algebraic curves

-The first problem arises when the ideal generated by the hypothesis polynomials is not radical.
+The first technique is relevant when the ideal generated by the hypothesis polynomials is not radical.
 In the following example, \(x-2\) (the goal polynomial) does not belong to the ideal generated by \(x ^ 2 - 4 x + 4=(x-2)^2\), but only to its radical.
-Unsurprisingly, polyrith fails.

 This can be worked around by applying a lemma such as pow_eq_zero, which states that if a power of an expression is zero then the expression is also zero.